scriptituk/tv-test-card-maker/README-beta.md

 ## Resolution

+> [!NOTE]
+> Resolution, [aspect ratio](#aspect-ratio) and [scaling](#scaling) depend on factors too involved to delve into here – whether analogue/digital, PAL/NTSC/SECAM, line count, line time, sampling rate etc. but there are experts on the VideoHelp Forum[^14] and elsewhere with detailed answers.

 In the vertical plane, analogue scan lines are inherently discrete.
-Horizontally, the intensity cannot alternate faster than the scan rate and video bandwidth allow under the sampling theorem[^14].
+In the horizontal the intensity is continuous but cannot alternate faster than the scan rate and video bandwidth allow under the sampling theorem[^15].
-Those constraints are however well defined, therefore analogue horizontal resolution can be approximated[^15].
+These constraints are specified by various standards, therefore analogue horizontal resolution can be approximated[^16].
-The standard measure used is Television lines (TVL)[^16] and these topics are clearly explained in Alan Pemberton’s *Ponderings*[^17].
+The practical measure used is Television lines (TVL)[^17], explained in Alan Pemberton’s *Ponderings*[^18].

-TCM takes the vertical height argument as the baseline and an aspect ratio, their product being the width.
-The active analogue line time corresponds to the width and the active scan lines to the height.
+In simulating analogue test cards digitally, TCM simply scales the active analogue line time to the width `TCw` and the active scan lines to the height `TCh`.
-Square pixels are assumed.
+This gives square unit pixels for 4:3 625-line replicas at the default 768x576 size but applies scaling and warping for other values.

-TCM takes no account of Kell factor[^18] and rounds resolutions up to even numbers to simplify the maths and facilitate digital video post-processing.
+TCM takes no account of Kell factor[^19] and rounds pattern size up to even numbers to simplify the maths and facilitate digital video post-processing.
 So 625/50 has 575 active lines (25 frame blanking lines) but 576 is used (the default), and 405/50 has 377 active lines (14 frame blanking lines) and height 378.
-Units are arbitrary but PostScript points are 1/72" by default, or 1 pixel for [raster format](#user-content-raster-formats) images.
+Units are arbitrary but PostScript/PDF points are 1/72" by default, or 1 pixel for [raster format](#user-content-raster-formats) images.

 ## Aspect ratio

+TCM [size](#size) is detailed above; that defines the Storage Aspect Ratio (SAR) in pixels or points.

-Changing the aspect ratio `/TCr` will expand or contract the width accordingly and the TCM drawing algorithms will compensate without distorting element shapes.
+Changing the aspect ratio `TCr` expands or contracts the width accordingly and the drawing algorithms compensate without distorting element shapes.
 Element positions should therefore be anchored relative to centrelines or edges or other elements.

+Widescreen aspects, being digital, retain 625-line [time-base](#user-content-time-based-scaling) scaling for frequency gratings, needle pulse widths and corner stripes, which presumably lose their intended significance.

-*Examples:* a 5:4 *OTP-A* and widescreen *BBC-D-improved* with altered text and square *BBC-F-electronic*
+*Examples:* a 5:4 *GTP-A* and widescreen *BBC-D-improved* with altered text and square *BBC-F-electronic*

 [![5:4 ratio](assets/ratio-54-thumb.png)](assets/ratio-54.png)
 &nbsp;